gruntwork-io/terragrunt/README.md

 which grants permissions for interacting with DynamoDB and S3.
 Terragrunt will automatically create the configured DynamoDB tables and S3 buckets for storing remote state if they do not already exist.

-The following is an example IAM policy which the Terragrunt organization would use.
+The following is an example IAM policy for use with Terragrunt.
 The policy grants the following permissions:

 * all DynamoDB permissions in all regions for tables used by Terragrunt
 * all S3 permissions for buckets used by Terragrunt